kubernetes/website/docs/reference/generated/kubeadm.md

   This is the address the API Server will advertise to other members of the cluster.
 This is also the address used to construct the suggested `kubeadm join` line at the end of the init process.
 If not set (or set to 0.0.0.0) then IP for the default interface will be used.
+IPv6 address (e.g. fd00:79:30::a) can also be configured here.

   This address is also added to the certificate that the API Server uses.